Calculating principal eigen-functions of non-negative integral kernels: particle approximations and applications: Appendix

 Equation (\ref{eq:uniform_below}) then holds as $\frac{\mu'Q^{\left(n\right)}(1)}{\nu Q^{\left(n\right)}(1)\epsilon^{+}}\geq\frac{\epsilon^{-}}{\left(\epsilon^{+}\right)^{2}}$ for all $\mu'\in\mathcal{P}$ , and this implies $\lambda_{\star}$-recurrence. \end{proof} Now consider the family of potential kernels, $\left\{ U_{\theta};\theta\in[\lambda_{\star},\infty)\right\} $,

-where the convergence of the sum, in the operator norm, is ensured by the $\lambda_{\star}$-recurrence of $Q$ and is straightforward to verify using the inversion argument of \citet[Proof of Lemma 3.2]{mc:theory:KM03}, noting that as per Lemma \ref{lem:recurrence}, the spectral radius of $Q$ coincides with the g.p.e., $\xi=\lambda_{\star}$.
-We now state the MET.
-The proof uses various results of \citet{mc:the:N04}. \begin{thm} The measure and function pair defined by
+where the convergence of the sum, in the operator norm, is ensured by the $\lambda_{\star}$-recurrence of $Q$ (shown in Lemma \ref{lem:recurrence} in Appendix) and is straightforward to verify using the inversion argument of \citet[Proof of Lemma 3.2]{mc:theory:KM03}, noting that as per Lemma \ref{lem:recurrence}, the spectral radius of $Q$ coincides with the g.p.e., $\xi=\lambda_{\star}$. \begin{proof} (of Theorem \ref{thm:MET}) As per Lemma \ref{lem:recurrence}, the spectral radius of $Q$ coincides with $\lambda_{\star}$.
+By the same Lemma, $Q$ is $\lambda_{\star}-$recurrent.
+By \citep[Theorems 5.1 and 5.2]{mc:the:N04}, $\nu U_{\lambda_{\star}}$ and $U_{\lambda_{\star}}(s^{-})$ are then respectively the unique measure and $\nu$-essentially unique non-zero function satisfying